rkalendar/TotalRepeats/README.md

 ## TotalRepeats
-## Genome-wide tool for rapid *de novo* identification, classification, annotation, comparative analysis, and visualization of repeats
+## A universal genome-wide tool for rapid *de novo* identification, classification, annotation, comparative analysis, and visualization of repetitive elements

 Novel and universal tool for *de novo* identification, classification, visualization, and comparison of DNA profiles of repetitive elements at the genomic scale.
 This tool efficiently detects a wide range of repeats, including microsatellites, tandem arrays, mobile genetic elements, and large genomic rearrangements, without reliance on prior sequence knowledge.
 The software is not limited only to the purpose of identifying any repetitive sequences and their rapid classification, but also to the comparative analysis of any target sequences, including interspecific analysis for the detection of polymorphisms without using genomic alignment.
 The tool uses a database of known repeats to enable annotation of repetitive sequences.
+TotalRepeats is ideal for applications in comparative genomics, evolutionary biology, structural variation analysis, and general bioinformatics research.

 ## Author
 Ruslan Kalendar